songcui/KMeansInMapReduce/README.md

 This project implements K-means clustering algorithm in MapReduce, Hadoop 2.0.
 The purpose of this project is not to provide an alternative version of K-Means clustering algorithms in Apache Mahout.
 Instead, this project aims to help people who are not using Mahout, Spark or other Hadoop machine learning libraries to implement K-means in their Hadoop projects.
 The standard version of K-means is implemented and the mathematics of the algorithm can be found in http://en.wikipedia.org/wiki/K-means_clustering .

 In this project, one map-reduce job is designed for a single k-means iteration.
-In order to run multiple k-means iterations, I design chained map-reduce jobs: "map 1-> reduce 1-> map 2 -> reduce 2 -> ...... -> map n -> reduce n" by using "JobControl" to schedule the jobs.
+In order to run multiple k-means iterations, I designed chained map-reduce jobs: "map 1-> reduce 1-> map 2 -> reduce 2 -> ...... -> map n -> reduce n" by using "JobControl" to schedule the jobs.

 The project contains 2 java files.
 KMeans.java contains the main method and MapReduce jobs.
 CentroidInitialization.java reads the file contains the centroids coordinates.